 Finally, he added that regulations and procedures in healthcare did not make it easy to reuse and recycle.

-But what are the medical device companies doing to promote recycling?
+What are the medical device companies doing to promote recycling?

 The person I spoke to said that medical device companies are doing their bit by focusing on packaging, i.e. using cardboard and paper where ever they can.
 However, he said this is a difficult issue to resolve because medical devices need to be airtight and sterile which only plastic can provide.